No smoking sign

 • Both you and your partner should try not to smoke during pregnancy and after the birth

 • You should also keep your baby out of smoky areas.
-Don’t let people smoke near your baby and keep your home, car, and other places your baby spends time, smoke free
+Don’t let people smoke near your baby and keep your home, car, and other places your baby spends time, smoke free (it’s illegal to smoke in a car or other vehicle if anyone under the age of 18 is present.)

 • Do not share a bed with your baby if you or your partner smoke or the baby was exposed to smoking in pregnancy